HL7/fhir-sdoh-clinicalcare/input/pagecontent/patient_story_1.md

 * Patient lives in a state that incentivizes providers to identify and address social risk factors for low-income or Medicaid eligible patients.
 * Patient has health insurance that includes coverage for care coordination services to address the patient's social needs.
 * Patient is engaged and willing to share information about medical and non-medical needs and concerns (e.g., patient fills new medication order and takes medication as planned, patient calls and schedules home visit with the housing coordinator, patient is able to articulate social needs clearly).
-* Patient has a high school level or greater literacy and comprehension level.
-* Patient's preferred language is English.
 * Patient has access to health care and can schedule annual wellness visit during after work hours while her children are in daycare.
 * Patient's information will be shared and accessed in compliance with a policy and regulatory framework (e.g., privacy and security) and Patient Consent Directives.
-* Patient has mobile phone with text messaging and email capabilities.
+* Patient has mobile phone with text messaging.
 * Patient has access to patient portal and can use portal to review and update electronic information.
 * Patient supplies a valid ID to the practice and the practice uses it to create a trust account.
 The account uniquely identifies the patient to communicate and share information in a secure manner.
 * Patient interprets screening questions as intended and answers questions honestly.